 The Group is exposed to floating rate interest rate risk as entities in the Group borrow funds at floating interest rates.
 The Group hedges its floating rate interest rate exposure on an ongoing basis through the use of interest rate derivatives, namely interest rate swaps, interest rate collars and interest rate caps.
 The Group put in place a material interest rate hedging programme in mid 2009.
 The two year interest rate swaps currently in place have an average swap rate of 2.61% for a current notional principal of US\$100 million (£62.8 million).
-The three year interest rate swaps currently in place have an average swap rate of 3.14% for a notional principal of US\$50 million (£35.7 million).
-The five year interest rate swaps currently in place have an average swap rate of 3.14% for a notional principal of US\$50 million (£31.4 million).
+The three year interest rate swaps currently in place have an average swap rate of 3.14% for a notional principal of US\$50 million (£31.4 million).
 The effect of the interest rate collar currently in place limits the exposure to US Dollar LIBOR at varying rates (maximum of 4.3%) over the remaining life of the derivative (May 2011) for a current notional principal of US\$50 million (£31.4 million).
-The combined mark-to-market position as at 31 December 2009 was £5.6 million out of the money (2008: £2.1 million out of the money).
 The interest rate hedges excluding the collar are included in the fixed rate debt in 2009, in the above table, and were also included in the fixed rate debt in 2008.